Radiation Therapy

 Radiation Therapy (AS)

-A Radiation Therapist delivers radiation treatment as prescribed by a physician for the treatment of disease, primarily cancer.
-A Radiation Therapist will monitor a patient’s physical condition and response to treatment.
-The associate degree program in Radiation Therapy is based on 20 month of full time study.
+The Radiation Therapy Program is based on 20 month of full time study.
 This curriculum prepares students for employment as entry-level Radiation Therapist in hospitals and cancer centers.
 Upon successful completion of the program, students are eligible to take the American Registry of Radiologic Technologies (ARRT) board examination (Radiation Therapy).

 Federal Regulation, 34 CFR 668.43-Institutional Information for Disclosure for Licensure Program requires the institution to disclose whether completion of a covered licensure program would be sufficient to meet licensure requirements in a State for that occupation.
 An institution can make the one or more of the following determinations:

-The Radiation Therapy program at Gateway Community College has not determined if the associate degree program in Radiation Therapy meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
-Program applicants should investigate each state licensure requirements prior to accepting an offer of admission to the Radiation Therapy program at Gateway Community College.
+The Radiation Therapy program at Gateway campus has not determined if the associate degree program in Radiation Therapy meets the state education requirements in any other state, any U.S. Territory, or the District of Columbia.
+Program applicants should investigate each state licensure requirements prior to accepting an offer of admission to the Radiation Therapy program at Gateway campus.

 The licensure boards in each state are responsible for establishing the requirements for licensure/certification for their state.
 Students who intend to seek licensure in any state other than Connecticut need to consult with the state professional licensing board.
 The state professional licensing boards make the decision on whether an individual is eligible for licensure based on the rules and regulations in place at the time the individual submits their application for licensure.